Avi-P/Streamline/README.md

 # Streamline
-This a chrome extension to make reading articles on a web page simpler.
+This a chrome extension to keep track of productivity throughout the day.